Although introverts find empty socializing to be draining, they desire deep connections with others.

-As an introvert, I often feel like a bit of a contradiction.
-I find socializing draining, but I also desire deep connection with others.
+As an introvert, I often feel like a living contradiction.
+I find socializing draining, but I also desire deep connections with others.
 I enjoy my quiet alone time; however, I also need meaningful relationships.
 I struggle to start conversations, yet I want to discuss the inner workings of the mind, the meaning of life, and other big ideas.

-Personally, I think these conflicting feelings are exacerbated by the fact that I’m an INFJ personality type.
-My Extroverted Feeling (Fe) function makes me especially attentive to others, even when the introvert side of me wants to escape to my bedroom with a good book.
+Personally, I think these conflicting feelings are exacerbated by the fact that I’m also a highly sensitive person (HSP).
+The sensitive side of me makes me especially attentive to others, even when the introvert side of me wants to escape to my bedroom with a good book.
 With that said, I believe this is a common tug of war that many introverts experience, regardless of whether they are HSPs or not.
-After all, we as humans are wired for connection.
+After all, we humans beings are wired for connection.
 Our core desires are to experience love and belonging — even if we then need to recharge our energy by being alone.

 Introverts Can Make Excellent Conversationalists

-I’m sure it does not come as a surprise to you that introverts have a deep desire to connect meaningfully with others.
+I’m sure it does not come as a surprise to you that introverts have a strong desire to connect meaningfully with others.
 It’s a typical assertion that introverts do not like small talk.
-It feels awkward, superficial, and unnecessary for us to chit chat about the weather or latest sporting event (unless we are actually passionate about those topics).
+It feels awkward, superficial, and unnecessary for us to chitchat about the weather or the latest sporting event (unless we are actually passionate about, say, the Chicago Bulls).

 However, even with our distaste for small talk, introverts can make excellent conversationalists.
-We have particular strengths that come to us naturally.
-First, we introverts tend to be excellent listeners.
-Some extroverts interrupt or jump in too quickly with their own ideas, but introverts are used to taking in as much information as possible and reflecting on it before responding.
-Because of this, our contribution to the conversation is often relevant and thoughtful.
+We have particular strengths that come to us naturally, such as being excellent listeners.
+Some extroverts interrupt or jump in too quickly with their own ideas, commandeering the conversation, but introverts are used to taking in as much information as possible and then reflecting on it before responding.
+Because of this quality, our contributions to conversations are often relevant and thoughtful.

 Want to flex those conversationalist muscles?
 Here are four tips to help you connect meaningfully with others when you’re an introvert.

-3. Celebrate successes.
 Many people avoid sharing victory stories out of fear of how people will react.
-We worry about coming off as arrogant or making others feel bad.
-However, in a world where there seems to be so much bad news, I’m happy to hear about other people’s successes.
-This is also another way to deepen a conversation.
+We may worry about coming off as arrogant or making others feel bad.
+However, in a world where there is so much bad news, I’m happy to hear about other people’s successes.
+This is another way to deepen a conversation.

 You can start the trend by opening up about personal victories you have experienced and allow others to be excited for you.
 Turn it outward as well by asking others about the things that are going well in their life or what they have accomplished recently.
 Encourage them to share the good and celebrate joyfully with them.

 When the pressure is on and an awkward silence is pounding in your ears, it can be hard to think of things to ask.
 This is why I like to prepare a few questions to keep in mind before I go out with people.
-If you’re looking for some fun topics to talk about, check out my free Dynamic Dialogue conversation starters pack to create engaging connections with others.
+Here are some ideas: